noclocks/NoClocksVault/04-RESOURCES/Code/CSS/CSS - Advanced Selectors.md

 </ul>
 ```

-### only-child and only-of-type
+#### Only Child and Only of Type

-The :only-child selector will only select an element if it does not have any siblings at all contained within its parent element.
-The :only-of-type is similar, only that it will only consider elements from the same type as itself.
+The `:only-child` selector will only select an element if it does not have any siblings at all contained within its parent element.
+The `:only-of-type` is similar, only that it will only consider elements from the same type as itself.

 Let's take a look at both in action: